KungFuLucky7/Docker_containers/README.md

 ./docker_containers.py "pwd" 2

 Notes:
-1. You need to provide a bash command and the number of containers for this script!
+1. You need to provide a bash command and the number of containers for this script!<br />
-2. You can only have up to 3 containers running simultaneously
+2. You can only have up to 3 containers running simultaneously.<br />
-3. You can enter 0 as the first argument for infinite 'hello world' programs. ->  "while true; do echo hello world; sleep 1; done"
+3. You can enter 0 as the first argument for infinite 'hello world' programs. ->  "while true; do echo hello world; sleep 1; done"<br />
-4. The Docker image you are running is ubuntu for these containers
+4. The Docker image you are running is ubuntu for these containers.<br />
-5. The STDOUT/STDERR log files can be found in the /logs/ directory
+5. The STDOUT/STDERR log files can be found in the /logs/ directory.<br />

 ### GitHub Repository Link:
 https://github.com/KungFuLucky7/docker_containers